kiduswisdom/alx-low_level_programming/0x09-static_libraries/README.md

-This is the 0x09 static libraries programme in c language of my project.
+This is Kidush  Project on 0x09 static labraries of c language